AmbitiousCity/website-source/content/pages/about/about-questions/good-questions.rst

-A good question is one that
+A good design question is one that
 ==================================================

 :slug: good-questions
-:summary: What makes a good question?
+:summary: What makes a good design question?
 :category:
 :tags: